-39 SAPD Analysis, pp. 14-15, citing Edison International's 2022 Form 10-K, pp. 5, where SCE lists various "non-core items" that "management does not consider representative of ongoing earnings," which includes a line item under this descriptor stating, "Charges of \$214 million (\$154 million after-tax) recorded in 2022 and \$215 million (\$155 million after-tax) recorded in 2021 from the amortization of SCE's contributions to the Wildfire Insurance Fund."
+&lt;sup>26 Edison International's 2024 Form 10-K, p.
+6, where SCE lists various "non-core items" that "management does not consider representative of ongoing earnings," which includes a line item under this descriptor stating, "Charges of \$213 million (\$153 million after-tax) recorded in 2023 and \$214 million (\$154 million after-tax) recorded in 2022 from the amortization of SCE's contributions to the Wildfire Insurance Fund."

-affirms that all other arguments made by Petitioner on this issue remain unpersuasive, that argue the valuation violates Article XIII, Section 1 of the California Constitution, the Due Process Clauses of the state and federal Constitutions, the Equal Protection Clauses of the state and federal Constitutions, and those that attempt to liken the initial contribution to a deductible intangible asset.
-(Ibid.)
+Article XIII, Section 1 of the California Constitution, the Due Process Clauses of the state and federal Constitutions, the Equal Protection Clauses of the state and federal Constitutions, and those that attempt to liken the initial contribution to a deductible intangible asset.